jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Tikbalang.md

 RacialMods:
 Languages: Common, Sylvan
 SQ: change shape (Small or Medium humanoid, alter self), powerful blows (hooves), sound mimicry (sounds and voices)
+SpecialAbilities:
+  Spines (Ex): >
-SpecialAbilities: Spines (Ex) As a standard action, a tikbalang can launch four spines from its mane, each dealing 1d6 points of damage plus its Strength bonus.
+    As a standard action, a tikbalang can launch four spines from its mane, each dealing 1d6 points of damage plus its Strength bonus.
 This attack has a range of 120 feet with no range increment.
 All targets must be within 30 feet of each other.
 A tikbalang can launch only 24 spines in any 24-hour period.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: